Germany: Bridge in Dresden collapses into Elbe river – DW – 09/11/2024

 A piece of the Carola Bridge in the inner city of Dresden collapsed early in the morning on Wednesday, local authorities reported.
 The bridge is one of four crossing the Elbe river in downtown Dresden and the incident is likely to cause major traffic chaos in the eastern German city.

-City officials said no one had been hurt in the collapse, but that both car and ship traffic on the key waterway would have to be stopped for an undetermined amount of time.
+City officials said that due to the early hour, no one had been on the bridge and thus no one was hurt in the collapse, but that both car and ship traffic on the key waterway would have to be stopped for an undetermined amount of time.

 "There is still an acute danger to life and risk of collapse," fire brigade spokesman Michael Klahre said in a video message later on Wednesday morning.